-Selecting an HVAC system that kept historic elements intact was solved with an energy-efficient floor-mounted water-cooled variable refrigerant flow (VRF) system.
+Selecting an HVAC system that kept historic elements intact was solved with an energy-efficient floor-mounted water-cooled variable refrigerant flow system.
 The units are disguised with removable enclosures to minimize visual impact while permitting access for maintenance.
-A 12’ x 12’ elevator was added to the historic building to assist in moving display materials.
 A theatre in the existing building and virtual reality viewers on the balconies allow visitors to view the courtyard as it appeared through the 1900s; both required extensive engineering coordination.

 Tricentennial Wing is served by a completely new HVAC system that incorporates both dehumidifiers and humidifiers in the gallery spaces to manage humidity levels and preserve art pieces.
 To protect artwork and artifacts on display, a pre-action fire system was selected as an added level of protection against inadvertent discharge.